Summer/Fall CSA

 We also try to include fruit when available and in season.
 We have several small orchards and include pears and apples when available.

-- Our share size should easily feed a family of four or two vegetable-loving adults.
+• Our share size should easily feed a family of four or two vegetable-loving adults.

-- Want to know what crops we’re growing this season?
+• Want to know what crops we’re growing this season?
 A list of the vegetables we are planning to grow this next year and their projected harvest months can be found here.

 CSA Season Length

 Note: We request that bi-weekly members stick to their assigned dates.
-While we can’t accommodate one-off week switches, we’re happy to arrange for an alternate pick-up time at the farm so you don’t miss out if you’re unable to send a friend in your place.
+While we can’t accommodate one-time week switches, we’re happy to arrange for an alternate pick-up time at the farm so you don’t miss out if you’re unable to send a friend in your place.

 Pick-Up Location Options